Education and Research

 Kansai University has four libraries, one at each of the following campuses: Senriyama, Takatsuki, Takatsuki Muse, and Sakai.
 Each of them boasts top-class facilities and book collections.
 This includes everything from classical book collections to digital materials.
 Each library provides educational and research support with comprehensive services.

-This Center takes advantage of its state-of-the-art ICT environment and network―which is open to the world―to support advanced research as IT develops, as well as cutting-edge education.
+All campus are equipped with a well-developed network providing cutting-edge ICT to support advanced research and education activities.
 The Center has a computer area and printers that can be freely used by students as well as faculty, and there is also an on-campus Wi-Fi access point, so personal computers, smartphones, tablets, and other devices can be used with the campus network.

 Our University has five seminar houses throughout Japan, all of which are intended to support education and research activities while developing rich interpersonal relationships.
 These facilities are located in quiet environments surrounded by nature, and they can be used for research, training, seminar training camps, and other curriculum activities as well as club and other extracurricular activities.